Anonymity in Family Law: Guide to Publication Bans and Sealing Orders

 In cases involving sexual assault, it is illegal to publish anything that could identify the victim or witness.

-The public generally has access to view and make copies of court proceedings but many jurisdictions seal certain documents such as those related to family law and divorce proceedings, child protection cases, and criminal prosecution of minors from public access.
+The public generally has access to view and make copies of court proceedings, but many jurisdictions seal certain documents, such as those related to family law and divorce proceedings, child protection cases, and criminal prosecution of minors, from public access.
+This ensures that sensitive matters such as child custody disputes and financial settlements remain private.
+Those navigating family law disputes should hire a family law lawyer to understand how publication bans may impact their case.

-Victims of sexual assaults often don’t report the crime due to stigma or fear.
+• Protect victims of sexual assaults, who often don’t report the crime due to stigma or fear.

 Recent Posts